Showroom Hours: Monday-Tuesday: 11-5 | Wednesday: Closed | Thursday-Sunday: 11-5

 2. Memory Foam Mattresses: Known for their ability to contour to the body, memory foam mattresses provide excellent pressure relief and motion isolation.
 They’re ideal for people who want a more “hugging” feel from their mattress.
 However, some memory foam mattresses may retain heat, which can be a drawback for hot sleepers.

 3. Latex Mattresses: Made from natural or synthetic latex, these mattresses offer a responsive, buoyant feel.
 They provide good support and long lasting pressure relief, they also tend to be cooler than memory foam mattresses which is a bonus for many people.
-Latex is more durable than other mattress materials, making it a good choice if longevity is a priority.
+Latex is more durable than other mattress materials, making it a good choice if longevity of comfort is your priority.

 4. Hybrid Mattresses: Combining the best of innerspring and foam, hybrid mattresses aim to offer both support and pressure relief.
 They have coils at the core for support, with foam on top for comfort.
 This combination makes them a versatile option for different sleeping styles.